True Romance: Production

 The title and plot are a play on the titles of romance comic books such as True Life Secrets, True Stories of Romance, Romance Tales, Untamed Love and Strange Love.

-The film was a breakthrough for Tarantino.
-Released after Reservoir Dogs, it was his first screenplay for a major motion picture, and Tarantino contends that it is his most autobiographical film to date.
+The film was a breakthrough for Quentin Tarantino.
+Released after Reservoir Dogs, it was his first screenplay for a major motion picture.
 He had hoped to direct the film, but lost interest in directing and sold the script.
 According to Tarantino's audio commentary on the DVD release, he was happy with the way it turned out.
 Apart from changing the nonlinear narrative he wrote to a more conventional linear structure, it was largely faithful to his original screenplay.
-He initially opposed director Tony Scott's decision to change the ending (which Scott maintained was of his own volition, not the studio's, saying "I just fell in love with these two characters and didn’t want to see them die").
+He initially opposed director Tony Scott's decision to change the ending (which Scott maintained was of his own volition, not the studio's, saying "I just fell in love with these two characters and didn't want to see them die").
 When seeing the completed film, he realized Scott's happy ending was more appropriate to the film as Scott directed it.
 The film's first act, as well as some fragments of dialogue, were repurposed from Tarantino's 1987 amateur film My Best Friend's Birthday.

 The film's score by Hans Zimmer is a theme based on Gassenhauer from Carl Orff's Schulwerk.
 This theme, combined with a voiceover spoken by Arquette, is an homage to Terrence Malick's 1973 crime film Badlands, in which Sissy Spacek speaks the voiceover, and that also shares similar dramatic motifs.

-The movie was heavily censored by the UK BBFC.
-The majority of the confrontation between Alabama and Virgil was cut as well as much of Floyd's drug use.
-There was also an alternative ending where Detective Nicky Dimes was not shot by Alabama but by Toothpick Vic, one of the mafia hitmen, instead.
-This edit was the official 1993 VHS release but subsequently all DVD and Blu-ray releases are of the original uncensored American version.
+The movie was cut by the United States MPAA for an R rating for its wide theatrical release.
+The majority of the confrontation between Alabama and Virgil was cut, as well as the ending shootout scene.
+There was also an alternative edit where Detective Nicky Dimes is shot not by Alabama, but by Toothpick Vic, one of the mafia hitmen.
+This edit was the official 1993 rental VHS release, but subsequently all DVD and most Blu-ray releases are of the original unrated director's cut.
+The 2022 4K release from Arrow, however, has both cuts of the film.

+Christian Slater admitted to have been romantically involved with his co-star Patricia Arquette while shooting, even if only for a short time.
+The protracted nude love scene they had together was, Slater said, "really special.
+I lost sight of the crew being around.
+It was the first time nothing on the outside really mattered."